Powwow84/runner-3d/README.md

 ------------------------------------------------------
 ## The Sequel

-From the creator of the game HIT MAIZE Runner comes Runner 3D!!
+From the creator of the hit game MAIZE Runner comes Runner 3D!!
 You, the user will have to beat the clock as you run through a 3D maze filled with monsters and obsticles.
 Happy running and mind the traps.

 ------------------------------------------------------
 ## Synopsis